dracarys983/SVM/README.md

 __Keep your dataset files in the respective folder for the task__.

-The files provided in the visualization examples folder is for understanding purposes and might help you gain insights about the working of the SVM and how the dataset looks like.
+_The files provided in the visualization examples folder is for understanding purposes and might help you gain insights about the working of the SVM and how the dataset looks like.
 The python scripts are self-contained and can be run directly.
-Do not change the directory structure though; if you do, the scripts will break and you will have to change some paths hardcoded in there.
+Do not change the directory structure though; if you do, the scripts will break and you will have to change some paths hardcoded in there_.

 ### Submission Format